chungyc/site-personal/site/article/physics/relativity/spacetime-diagrams.markdown

 [^maxwell]: With [Maxwell's equations for electromagnetism], one could argue that the second postulate is a consequence of the first postulate.
-This is because the equations predict a specific speed for light, and the equations would not be laws of physics if the speed of light was different for different inertial frames.
+This is because the equations predict a particular speed for light, and the equations would not be laws of physics if the speed of light was not this speed in different inertial frames.

 With these postulates, one can derive how the coordinates \((x,t)\) of a particular event in one inertial frame are transformed